pixlee/android-sdk/doc/kotlin/UI.md

 }
 ```

-#### [Automating Analytics] if you want to delegate firing 'VisibleWidget' and 'OpenedWidget' analytics event to PXLPhotoRecyclerViewInGrid, use this code.
+#### [Automatic Analytics of PXLPhotoRecyclerViewInGrid] if you want to delegate firing 'VisibleWidget' and 'OpenedWidget' analytics event to PXLPhotoRecyclerViewInGrid, use this code.
 On the other hand, if you want to manually fire the two events, you don't use this and do need to implement our own analytics codes.
 Please check out KtxAnalyticsFragment.kt to get the sample codes.
 ```kotlin
 #!kotlin
 // alternative: pxlPhotoRecyclerViewInGrid.enableAutoAnalytics(viewModel.pxlKtxAlbum, "photowall")